acquia/acquia-sdk-php/README.md

 Clients can now be instantiated from the service manager by passing the service group (e.g. "network", "search", etc.) and service name defined in the `setClient()` method.
-For Acquia Search, the service builder automatically names the client after their index identifiers.
+For Acquia Search, the service builder automatically names the clients after their index identifiers.

 ```php